Words and images by Greg Mansfield

 Gorffwysa mewn hedd, Fil a Mil.

-From mist-shrouded river valleys to rolling hills, Monmouthshire’s gorgeous landscape provides the perfect backdrop for tales of supernatural encounters and ghostly legends.
+From mist-shrouded river valleys to rolling hills, Monmouthshire’s gorgeous landscape provides a perfect backdrop for tales of supernatural encounters and ghostly legends.
 I’ve spent much time in this lovely county, and here are my recommendations of the haunted places in Monmouthshire you should visit.

 Haunted Places in Monmouthshire